MartianColonist/Excalibur/docs/index.rst

-..
-Excalibur documentation master file, created by sphinx-quickstart on Thu Aug 27 17:19:57 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Excalibur's documentation.
+Cthulhu's documentation.
 =============================================

-Welcome to Excalibur!
+Welcome to Cthulhu!

-Excalibur is a Python package that allows users to effortlessly create molecular and atomic cross sections to aid in their own research, including for the creation of accurate atmospheric retrieval models.
+Cthulhu is a Python package that allows users to effortlessly create molecular and atomic cross sections to aid in their own research, including for the creation of accurate atmospheric retrieval models.

-Excalibur's features currently include:
+Cthulhu's features currently include:

 * Capability to download line lists from online databases, including ExoMol, HITRAN, HITEMP, and VALD
 * Cross section computations performed at high speeds (≈ 10,000 transition per second)